-Warning: Roasting garlic will fill your entire home with indescribably tantalizing and irresistible aromas that may uplift your mental state to joy and pleasure!
+Warning: Roasting garlic will fill your entire home with indescribably tantalizing and irresistible aromas that may uplift your mental state to pure joy and happiness!
 Garlic’s healing powers have been known for millenniums, at least since biblical times.
 Its superfood health benefits lie in potent anti-cancer compounds, immune-strengthening molecules, and disease-preventing antioxidants.

 Skip the Aluminum Foil